ory/kratos/docs/versioned_docs/version-v0.3/self-service/flows/user-facing-errors.md

 ```

 We are working on documenting possible error messages and homogenize error
-layouts (tracked as ) In general, errors have the following keys defined:
+layouts.
+In general, errors have the following keys defined:

 ```json
 {